nalsalam/advent-of-code/aoc2022/day12.md

 ## Some notes

-- Translate matrix to graph data structure G which is G(V,E) list-adjacent
+- Translate grid to graph data structure G(V,E) which is list-adjacent.

 - Be careful of the assumed order of the vertices.
 Above we identified E using the byrow order.
-So maintain that mapping in the create if the `i` and `j` functions.
+So maintain that mapping in the `i` and `j` functions.

 - Tried attributes but it did not work.
 One can assign attributes to objects like G\[\[1\]\] but not to G\[1\] because ….

-- Initially tried to set up data structure with vectorized functions but ran into problems with the edges
+- Initially tried to to use vectorized functions but ran into problems testing for being on an edge

 - Garden variety tibble works.
 Take-away: Don’t try to be too fancy.